kaliiiiiiiiii/PublicDuckyChallenger/README.md

 </picture>

 > **Note** \
-> all code target and have been tested for Windows
+> all code targets and has been tested for Windows

 ## URL shortener
 Shortens an url with only "safe" characters for the domain [is.gd](https://is.gd)